Personal, Social and Health Education (PSHE)

 “Educating the mind without educating the heart is no education at all.”

-The mixed-age circle groups involve all the children from Year 1 to 6.
-The circles are facilitated by a class teacher or member of the leadership team and these teachers rotate once a half term in order to work with different groups of children.
+The mixed-age circle groups involve all the children from Year 1 to 6, with each group containing three or four children from each year group.
+The circles are facilitated by a class teacher or member of the leadership team and these teachers rotate once a half-term in order to work with different groups of children.

 The Pupil Circles really strengthen the bonds in our school community.
 They allow children from each year to speak those younger and older than themselves, building bonds and making friendships they otherwise may not make.
 The circles also allow every teacher to talk to and know something about all the children in the school – an extremely valuable opportunity for both.